Busting the Biggest Emergency Dentistry Myths

 MYTH #7: “It’s better to go to an emergency room than visit an emergency dentist.”

 Since most emergency rooms don’t have a dental professional on call, they often refer those who require immediate dental care to the nearest emergency dentist.
-Moreover, getting treatment from a dentist in the emergency room costs more than seeing an emergency dentist.
+Moreover, getting treatment from a dentist denver in the emergency room costs more than seeing an emergency dentist.
 However, going to the emergency room makes sense if you’re dealing with the following situations:

 - Your mouth has been bleeding heavily for hours